Qureshi9764/Eclora/admin-panel/README.md

 # Eclora Admin Panel

-A fully functional admin panel for managing the Eclora eCommerce platform - a premium handmade candle and floral fragrance online store.
+A fully functional admin panel for managing the Eclora eCommerce platform - a premium handmade candle and gifting online store.

 ## 🚀 Features